josromjim/fexco-api/README.md

 # Conclusions
 This application demonstrates how to implement a Java API that provides two interfaces: RESTful HTTP and MQTT.
-Also demonstrates how to consume both interfaces by another Java Web Application which involves REST, MQTT and WebSocket consuming.
+In addition, it demonstrates how to consume both interfaces by another Java Web Application which involves REST, MQTT and WebSocket consuming.

 You can see and test a real implementation of the system deployed to Microsoft Azure on https://jrjfexcowebclient.azurewebsites.net.